How can managers influence employee engagement?

-A lot of the time, employee engagement tends to be looked at as an HR responsibility.
+Employee engagement tends to be the responsibility of the HR team.
 They are the ‘people’ people after all.
 HR leaders may be able to do a lot to facilitate workplace engagement.
 But they’re far from the only ones responsible for keeping staff members engaged.
 A manager's influence on employee engagement is huge.
-They have an essential role to play in helping their teams to achieve their best work.
+Managers play an essential role in helping their teams to achieve their best work.
 Comparatively few employees have a close relationship with their HR team, unlike they often do with their manager.

 Why a manager's influence is key to improving engagement

 Our bosses play a key role in our working lives.
 Barring the handful of colleagues or subordinates that you might share a shift or an office with, there’s nobody else you’ll spend as much time with as your line manager.
 So, to employees, their boss is more or less the immediate face of the wider company as they know it.